Something Wonderful (Carmen McRae album)

-Something Wonderful is a studio album by American singer Carmen McRae, released in 1963 by Columbia Records.
-The album was conceived as a tribute to the various female lead singers in Broadway musicals.
+Something Wonderful is a 1963 studio album by jazz singer Carmen McRae, arranged/conducted by Buddy Bregman and produced by Teo Macero.
+It was released on vinyl LP on Columbia Records.
+The album is a tribute to the various female lead singers in Broadway musicals.

 Critical reception

-A Billboard reviewer wrote: "Now soft and tender, now bright and brassy but always her distinctive self, Carmen McRae salutes "Great Moments on Broadway" in this album, spotlighting show tunes made famous by Éthel Merman, Ella Logan, Mary Martin, et al. At no time is Carmen merely "imitative," and her 18 tunes–and 18 switches of mood–are her own.
+A Billboard reviewer wrote: "Now soft and tender, now bright and brassy but always her distinctive self, Carmen McRae salutes "Great Moments on Broadway" in this album, spotlighting show tunes made famous by Ethel Merman, Ella Logan, Mary Martin, et al. At no time is Carmen merely "imitative," and her 18 tunes–and 18 switches of mood–are her own.
 Fine wax."